- Site Feedback

 - All participants will receive comments on their papers to inform them of the evaluation made by the judges.
 These comments are intended to help the participants learn.
 They shall be constructive indications to guide the participants in their future endeavors.
 They are not intended to express any definitive opinion about the individual participants.

 - In each round, the Chief Adjudicator’s decision shall be final and shall not be subject to appeal.

-E. The Final Round: The Global Debate and Public Policy Forum (June 2013)
+E. The Final Stage: The Global Debate and Public Policy Forum (June 2014)

-- The finalists will participate in competitive rounds to compete for the scholarship / stipend prizes before a panel of expert judges at the Forum in June 2013 in Budapest, Hungary.
+- The finalists will participate in competitive rounds to compete for the scholarship / stipend prizes before a panel of expert judges at the Forum in June 2014 in Budapest, Hungary.
+All finalists will present their policy brief in front of a jury.
+The average score of the participant’s policy brief together with the score of their presentation determines if they move on to an additional task reserved for up to 12 finalists with the highest average scores (the sum of policy brief score + oral presentation score / 2).
+Up to 12 finalists will then compete for the prizes through additional written and oral assignments.
 The top winners will be awarded the scholarship / stipend prizes described below in Section F.

 - Prior to making travel arrangements for finalists, all finalists must provide proof of eligibility as outlined in Section II.
 This proof must be sent via e-mail to the Organiser and include documentation from their undergraduate education institution, either through a certificate of enrollment, official letter on school letterhead, or diploma for recent graduates.